epxzzy/Dead-Comedians-Resource-Expansion/README.md

  Modloaders are tools that help players install and manage mods.
 But for developers modloaders are an API or a framework which allow us to add content into the game.
 Choosing the appropriate modloader affects your modding experience, your target audience and of course the amount of downloads you will have if you publish your mod.
 So what are our contestants? **Fabric** and **Forge** .
 Pretty much, there are other ones, but nobody uses them anymore, and **Forge** also has the **Neoforge** Flavour but I'll explain that in a bit.
 For now the jist of it is this:

-  **Fabric** is very light weight, which you think would make it better than **Forge**, but the reason **Forge** is not as light weight is because it is more powerfull, meaning it makes it more accessible for the developer to do more complex things, as opposed to **Fabric** where you can do those same things but it will be a lot more difficult.
+  **Fabric** is very lightweight, which you think would make it better than **Forge**, but the reason **Forge** is not as lightweight is because it is more powerful, meaning it makes it more accessible for the developer to do more complex things, as opposed to **Fabric** where you can do those same things but it will be a lot more difficult.

- There's also the afore mentioned target audience, **Fabric** usually has more vanilla+/ vanilla friendly mods, mainly consisting of tweaks, QoL mods or optimization mods. **Forge** on the other side , due to its more powerful nature usually hosts more content focused mods.
+ There's also the aforementioned target audience, **Fabric** usually has more vanilla+ / vanilla friendly mods, mainly consisting of tweaks, QoL mods or optimization mods. **Forge** on the other side, due to its more powerful nature usually hosts more content focused mods.

  Now there's also that third option I mentioned: **Neforge**. **Neoforge** is a fork of the **Forge** mod loader maintained by a separate group, created after some controversies relating to the Forge team, I will not get into detail as it is beyond the scope of this website.
 Where **Neoforge** strives is performance, while being as powerful as **Forge**, it is more optimised and runs better.
 There is one downside to it.
 Almost nobody uses **Neoforge** in versions prior to Minecraft 1.21.
 It is usually replaced by **Forge**, this also applies the other way around where **Forge** gets replaced by **Neo**(short for Neoforge ofc) after 1.21.

 This swiftly brings us to the problem of choosing a Minecraft version to mod.
-While technically you can mod any version you want , there's more optimal versions.
-These are often refered to as modding versions.
-And usually encompass: 1.16, 1.18.2, 1.20.1 and 1.21.1, with most people resorting to either of the last 2.
+While technically you can mod any version you want, there's more optimal versions.
+These are often refered to as modding versions, and usually encompass: 1.16, 1.18.2, 1.20.1 and 1.21.1, with most people resorting to either of the last 2.
 Now you may ask "Why not always update with the newest version?".
 The answer is, it's more trouble than it's worth, unless ALL developers update to newer versions, most people don't have a reason to move to newer versions.
 Every update the codebase changes, no matter the modloader, making especially big mods hard to bring up to date, especially with Minecraft's new drop-based update system which makes updates come at a much higher rate.
 So most people just choose one of these versions, and only update when a new "modding version appears", while players rely on mods that backport features from newer versions to the current modding versions.

 #### TL;DR:
 Modloaders:
-- **Fabric**: light weight, great for vanilla friendly mods, optimization mods, or just feature tweaks
+- **Fabric**: lightweight, great for vanilla friendly mods, optimization mods, or just feature tweaks
-- **Forge**: not as optimised, a lot more powerfull, great for content focused mods used up to 1.21 generally
+- **Forge**: not as optimised, a lot more powerful, great for content focused mods used up to 1.21 generally
-- **Neoforge**: as powerfull as **Forge**, more optimised, but used generally only from 1.21.1 and up
+- **Neoforge**: as powerful as **Forge**, more optimised, but used generally only from 1.21.1 and up

 Versions:
 - 1.16.x: Not gonna lie there is no advantage for choosing this